Sarah Bills, Marketing, PR and Audiences Services director

-Alix is a queer, mixed-race, mixed-gendered artist, musician, activist & writer who is new to Portland.
-They have worked with arts- & youth-focused organizations for more than 15 years in Seattle, including helping to run a national queer arts & music festival & co-owning a film production company.
-In their time working with non-profits, Alix started bookkeeping 4 years ago as a way to support the small organizations they value.
-Alix is a believer in social justice & radical politics, has a deep love of photography, speaks French, & is an (ex-) Midwesterner who likes to spout facts about Ohio.
+Alix is a queer, mixed-race, mixed-gendered artist, musician, activist and writer who is new to Portland.
+They have worked with arts- and youth-focused organizations for more than 15 years in Seattle, including helping to run a national queer arts and music festival as well as co-owning a film production company.
+In their time working with non-profits, Alix started bookkeeping four years ago as a way to support the small organizations they value.
+Alix is a believer in social justice and radical politics, has a deep love of photography, speaks French and is an (ex-) Midwesterner who likes to spout facts about Ohio.